venkateshreddypala/ImageProcessing/README.md

 Basically there are many and this system is popular in many maybe close sourced commercial applications the idea behind open-sourcing it is to allow future students or researchers to build upon it rather than building it up from scratch.

 ## Images in our problem
-1. Images are mostly rectangualr in shape and has a particular dimensions since these were tiff files but has a lot of noises due to several reasons.
+1. Images are mostly rectangular in shape and has a particular dimensions since these were tiff files but has a lot of noises due to several reasons.